maatouk/h-maatouk.github.io/README.md

 PhD in applied mathematics (Statistics)

-I am deeply involved in studying non-parametric function estimation using advanced machine learning and Bayesian techniques
+I am deeply involved in studying non-parametric function estimation using advanced machine learning and Bayesian techniques.

+I am interested in highly efficient approaches for sampling high-dimensional Gaussian vectors restricted to linear and nonlinear constraints.

 # Publications